amaynez/GenericNeuralNetwork/README.md

 # Fully connected Generic Neural Network with sigmoid activation for supervised learning

-This program creates a neural network programatically with the following parameters:
+This program creates a neural network programmatically with the following parameters:
 - number of inputs
 - number of neurons in hidden layer 1, ..., number of neurons in hidden layer n
 - number of outputs